pasqualerossi/42-Specialisation/README.md

 ## :bell: Note

-The Mobile Development Projects can also be completed as a Web Application, Web Mobile application or PWA (Progressive Web Apps).
+The Mobile Development Projects can also be completed as a Web Application, Web Mobile application or PWA (Progressive Web App).